 - Click Add a permission

-- From the Request API permissions panel, click the top panel Microsoft Graph
+- From the Request API permissions panel, click the top panel Microsoft Graph and then Application permissions

 - Scroll down to the User section and select the User.Read.All permission to allow reading of user profile information.
-This permission is required for being able to select the account you want to use via the HelpMaster interface when configuring the mail account later.
+This permission is required for being able to select the account you want to use via the HelpMaster interface when configuring the mail account later

 - Click Grant admin consent for [Your Organization] link and click Yes to the confirmation prompt

 In order to be able to use the app within HelpMaster, you need to configure a Client Secret for the app.

 - Click Certificates & secrets from the left-side menu